CuraMap-Team05/CuraMap-Codebase/CONTRIBUTING.md

 ---

-Thank you for contributing to CuraMap Project!
+Thank you for contributing to CuraMap!
 Let’s build something amazing together.